 Industry and Vendors – At the very least make sure all your representatives know the event policies (and your policies) and ensure that they do not find themselves on the wrong end of them.
 If one of your reps is involved, please be prepared to take responsibility.
 Report harassment when you see it – so, know who you need to contact.
 Vendors, especially, if you can be counted on to be a safe haven when a problem arises, that would be nice.
 I know you’re busy, but someone might really need an act of kindness just then.

 Guests – I’m not asking you to follow Scalzi’s lead,but…yes, I am asking you all to follow Scalzi’s lead.
 You are a Guest and you have some pull.
 Require the events that host you to step up to the plate and have a clear, public policy.

 Attendees – Look for the con’s policies online, in the program book, or on a sign.
 If you do not see one, ask if there is one and how can people learn about it?
 Read the policy.
-Ask yourself – if someone was vile to you would that policy protect you?
+Ask yourself – if someone was vile to you or someone you love, would that policy protect you?
 Go to the con after-session, write the con chair and ask for a public, specific policy if there is none.
 Make it your business to make your con a safer place for everyone.
 Don’t go vigilante on the con – work with them.
 Ask politely *who* is responsible for taking reports.
 Ask them if they can make the policy clearer, or assign a senior staff member to take reports.
 Don’t confront, don’t harass, just offer to help.
 And, if something happens to you, don’t be afraid to report it.
 You didn’t do anything wrong.